 What does this mean and how do we provide it?
 Any form of art is subjective in nature and can be difficult to rate consistently.
 We find that our clients generally love our work and give us high reviews.
 However, the truth is, you can never satisfy everyone completely when it comes to art.
 Each person has their own opinions and preferences.
 What you CAN control is how you treat the customer and the level of service you provide.
-We make sure that no matter how the shoot comes out our clients love the way we handled their SF city hall wedding photography experience from start to finish.
-By staying in constant communication with the couple throughout the city hall tour, we are able to make sure we are at least attempting all of the creative things we do and that they request.
+We make sure that no matter how the shoot comes out, our clients love the way we handled their SF city hall wedding photography experience from start to finish.
+By staying in constant communication with the couple throughout the city hall tour, we are able to make sure we are attempting all of the creative things we do and that they request.
 This type of approach has worked well for us over the years and so we continue to focus on good communication and feedback from the couple.
 As mentioned previously, many clients prefer to stay completely out of the creative process and that is OK too.
 We just want to help in any way possible and we do that by providing lots of important information to our brides and grooms not only before the shoot, but during.